Area sports announcements

 Baseball, softball sign-ups

-PICKENS – Registration for baseball and softball will be taken from Jan.
-30 through Feb.
+PICKENS – Registration for baseball and softball will be taken through Feb.
 24 at the Pickens Recreation Center on Sangamo Road in Pickens.

 Age divisions will include Instructional (coed, age 4), Tee Ball/Coaches Pitch (coed, ages 5 and 6), Pitching Machine (coed, ages 7 and 8); Boys Baseball Minors (ages 9 and 10), Boys Baseball O-Zone (ages 11 and 12), Boys for ages 13 and 14, and Majors for ages 15 through 19.